-4.2 On galaxy clusters as calibration sources
+4.3 On galaxy clusters as calibration sources

 Galaxy clusters have been extensively used as calibration sources because they are stable on human time-scales.
-This implies that the same cluster can be used at any time for any hard X-ray detector calibration observation, and compared with observations taken in other epochs by the same or other detectors.
-The nearest clusters hotter than about 6 keV are bright and hard, thus yielding sufficient photons for calibration experiments within typical standard X-ray calibration experiments' duration (a few hours).
+This implies that the sufficiently hot clusters can be used at any time for any hard X-ray detector calibration observation, and compared with observations taken in other epochs by the same or other detectors.
+Thus, large cluster samples can be formed for the cross-calibration purposes without the considerable efforts involved in simultaneous cross-mission observation campaigns of variable sources.
+The largest sample of cross-calibration targets so far is that of the about 50 HIFLUGCS galaxy clusters.25 The nearest clusters hotter than about 6 keV are bright and hard, thus yielding sufficient photons for calibration experiments within typical standard X-ray calibration experiments' duration (a few hours).
 However, due to their surface brightness distribution they are not too bright to produce pile-up in CCD detectors.
-The combination of these factors makes of galaxy clusters very suitable targets for effective area shape calibration, above 2 keV as well as in the 0.5-1.0 keV energy band.^{20-22} Large cluster samples can be formed for calibration or cross-calibration purposes (see, e.g., Schellenberger et al. 2015).
-The only significant line emission in clusters hotter than 6 eV is due to recombination transitions from FeXXV and FeXXVI.
-The energy band covered by these these lines ($\simeq 6.67$ to 6.96 keV) is narrow.
+Also, PSF effects can be minimized by extracting data from regions larger than its size.
+The combination of these factors makes galaxy clusters very suitable targets for effective area shape calibration.

+The only significant line emission in clusters hotter than 6 eV is due to recombination transitions from Fexxv and FexxvI.
+The energy band covered by these lines ($\simeq 6.67$ to 6.96 keV) is narrow.
 The dependence of the effective area on energy in this energy range is smooth and shallow.
-This allows to decouple energy redistribution and effective area calibration effects.
+This allows decoupling the energy redistribution and effective area calibration effects.
 However, the extended nature of the X-ray emission in clusters is at the same time a curse and a blessing.
-It causes different sensible sky areas being covered in different detectors.
+It causes different sky areas being covered in different detectors.
 This requires additional exposure map corrections, known with different degrees of uncertainties in different detectors.

-Relaxed galaxy clusters such as Abell 1795 have been also extensively used.21 Abell 1795 has been used to monitor the spatial distribution of the contaminant in ACIS.
-At the same time, galaxy clusters have assumed the role of reference "standard candles" in the hard X-ray band, following the pioneer cross-calibration work by Nevalainen et al. (2010).
+Abell 1795 has been used to monitor the spatial distribution of the contaminant in ACIS.
+At the same time, galaxy clusters have assumed the role of reference "standard candles" in the 2-10 keV band, following the pioneer cross-calibration work by Nevalainen et al. (2010).
 These authors found that the gas temperature in clusters of galaxies derived from the 2-6 keV continuum emission is in good agreement with that derived from the H- to He-like Fe line ratio for the EPIC cameras (see, e.g., Fig.10 in Nevalainen et al. 2010).
 This method requires a very large number of photons in the narrow range, and has encountered so far limited application with real data, due to the very deep exposures needed.
 It opens, however, promising perspectives for future high-resolution detectors at the Fe transition energies, such as the micro-calorimeters on board ASTRO-H.